 - Adults Are Useless: Officer Miglioriti is well-meaning, but rather clueless, and for obvious reasons Rynn is reticent to turn to a policeman for help.
 The other adults are either threats, like the Hallets and Rynn's mother, or dead, like her father.

-- All Hallows' Eve: Rynn first encounters Frank Hallet when he brings his kids to the house for trick-or-treating on Halloween night.
+- All Hallows' Eve: Rynn first encounters Frank Hallet when he brings his step-kids to the house for trick-or-treating on Halloween night.

 - Asshole Victim: